ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_049/Transcripts/Prose/gs049-1_ActInf GuestStream 049.1 ~  Clickbait, consciousness science, and responsible journalism.m4a.sentences.csv_transcript.md

 But that's not the story.
 That's not exciting.
 And so that's not the story that the press told.

 And so here is what the media actually said.
 Okay, so first we're going to start with Nature.
 Nature, the journalism side of this flagship scientific journal.
-You'd hope that they would be pretty careful about their scientific journalism, but instead they write taglines like this, like Christophe Wagered Dave, 25 years ago that researchers would learn how the brain achieves consciousness by now, but the quest continues.
+You'd hope that they would be pretty careful about their scientific journalism, but instead they write taglines like this, like "Christophe Wagered Dave, 25 years ago that researchers would learn how the brain achieves consciousness by now, but the quest continues".
 But this is actually not what the bet was about.
 The bet was about the neural correlates, not the causal mechanisms, not the generative production of consciousness.
 And remember as good are not the same thing.
+Correlation is not causation.
-And there's always a relevant Xkcd.
+And there's always a relevant XKCD [comic].
 And so I direct you to this one here, but it gets worse.
-So here's what science had to say.
+So here's what Science had to say.
-Advocates of the losing idea are not conceding yet.
+"Advocates of the losing idea are not conceding yet."
 So again, neither idea lost, remember?
 Or rather both of them lost.
 Neither one of them won.